 Professor Semb is a renowned professor of Stem Cell Biology and Developmental Biology of the Pancreas.
 His research has during the past 15+ years focused on elucidating basic mechanism in morphogenesis and cell differentiation during organogenesis using a combination of in vivo and in vitro genetic and cell biological experimental tools.
-In parallel, Professor Semb is the Executive Director of the Novo Nordisk Foundation Center For Stem Cell Biology.
-Danstem is funded by the Novo Nordisk Foundation for a 10-year period.
+In parallel, Professor Semb is the Executive Director of the Novo Nordisk Foundation Center For Stem Cell Biology (DanStem).
+In addition to his role as Executive Director and Group Leader at DanStem, Professor Henrik Semb is the leader of the Institute of Translational Stem Cell Research at the Helmholtz Zentrum München.
 Professor Semb’s scientific achievements in the field of pancreas development and beta cell biology have been recognized by many international and national grant-awarding bodies throughout his research career, including; the EU, EMBO, Swedish Foundation for Strategic Research, the Swedish Government, the US National Institute of Health (NIH) and the Juvenile Diabetes Research Foundation.

 Professor Semb holds several patents and has previously acted as a co-founder and scientific advisor for the Gothenburg based company Cellartis AB that commercialized various human ES cell applications.
 Cellartis was purchased by Cellectis in 2011, and subsequently bought by Takara bio inc. in 2014.

-Dr. Scharfmann’ research group focus on understanding pancreatic endocrine cell development and particularly the insulin-producing beta cells.
-The major objective of his research for the past 15 years has been to elucidate the intercellular signals regulating beta cell development and his lab has developed in vitro bioassays using rodent fetal pancreas to screen for signals that regulate pancreatic progenitor cell proliferation and differentiation into beta cells.
-In parallel, they are developing innovative assays to transfer data generated in rodent models to human.
+Dr. Scharfmann’ research for the past 15 years has been to elucidate the intercellular signals regulating beta cell development and his lab has developed in vitro bioassays using rodent fetal pancreas to screen for signals that regulate pancreatic progenitor cell proliferation and differentiation into beta cells.
 Dr Sharfmann has received several awards for his exceptional work in the field of Diabetes research in Europe including the prestigious Minkowski Award 1999, the European Society for Clinical Investigation award in 2003, the French National Academy of Medicine award in 2010, and the Bettencourt Award in 2012.

-In addition to his professorship at Uppsala University, professor Carlsson serves as senior endocrinologist at the Division for Diabetology and Endocrinology at Uppsala University Hospital, and is a member of the board of the Nordic Network for Clinical Islet Transplantation.
-Professor Carlsson has received several awards for his exceptional work in T1D research, including the Rising Star Award by the European Association for the Study of Diabetes in 2005, the Fernstrom Award in 2010, and the Swedish Juvenile Diabetes Foundation Prize in 2012.
-Professor Carlsson’s research focus has been on islet vascular biology, islet oxygenation, and engraftment of transplanted pancreatic islets, on intervention studies to prevent development of overt T1D in newly diagnosed T1D patients, non-invasive imaging of human islet mass, as well as on clinical islet transplantation studies.
-Currently, Professor Carlsson serves as the principal investigator in phase I and IIa clinical trials conducted by the device company Beta-O2 Technologies, Ltd.
+Professor Carlsson serves in addition to his professorship at Uppsala University, as senior endocrinologist at the Division for Diabetology and Endocrinology at Uppsala University Hospital, and is a member of the board of the Nordic Network for Clinical Islet Transplantation.
+Dr. Carlsson’s research focus has been on islet vascular biology, islet oxygenation, engraftment of transplanted pancreatic islets, on intervention studies to prevent development of overt T1D in newly diagnosed T1D patients, non-invasive imaging of human islet mass, as well as on clinical islet transplantation studies.
+Dr. Carlsson has received several awards for his exceptional work in T1D research, including the Rising Star Award by the European Association for the Study of Diabetes in 2005, the Fernstrom Award in 2010, and the Swedish Juvenile Diabetes Foundation Prize in 2012.

 Dr. Schambye is a serial entrepreneur who has co-founded several biotech companies and have extensive background in corporate strategy, financing and management, drug discovery and development and is currently serving as CEO at Galecto Biotech.
 Dr. Schambye holds an MD from Odense University and a PhD in Molecular Pharmacology from Copenhagen University.
-In his previous positions, Dr. Schambye served as the CEO of ReceptIcon from 2006 to 2009, as the CEO of Gastrotech Pharma A/S from 2004 to 2006 and as Director of Biology and Pharmacology and Head of Portfolio Management at the US based biotech company Maxygen from 1999-2003.
+In his previous positions, Dr. Schambye served as the CEO of ReceptIcon, Gastrotech Pharma A/S and as Director of Biology and Pharmacology and Head of Portfolio Management at the US based biotech company Maxygen.